NguyenAndrew/mof-java/README.md

 Service Dipath Chains are recommended in most cases over Service Cyclic Graphs, because it is faster to understand and work with code when services are used in order one-by-one compared to when service usage is intertwined (both in business logic and in tests).

-If the method you are testing happens to be an SCG, you can either **1.
+If the method you are testing happens to be a Service Cyclic Graph, you can either **1.
 Refactor using sample suggestions** or **2.
 Use Mock Code Legacy (Backup)** Here are more detailed explanations of these two options:

 1. Separate and/or move the service calls into multiple methods within a facade.
 Call the facade's methods within the current method to achieve same functionality.
 Sample suggestions:
     1. A -> B -> C -> B -> D -> E can be converted to A -> N -> D -> E (where N internally calls B -> C).